How To Manage COPD Headaches

-If can be tricky to determine if your headache is being caused by COPD or some other condition.
-Headaches are common and can be caused by many different factors.
+It can be tricky to determine if COPD or another condition is causing your headache.
+Headaches are common, and many different factors can cause them.
 Headaches caused by COPD may include chest pain, sensitivity to light and sound, wheezing, shortness of breath, rapid breathing, and sometimes a choking feeling when waking up.

 How COPD Causes Headaches

-As oxygen travels through your lungs and into your bloodstream, you get needed oxygen to sustain your oxygens.
-Patients with COPD have experienced some damage to their lungs, which makes it difficult for oxygen to work its way through the lungs and to the bloodstream.
-The results can be very serious when the body does not the oxygen it requires.
+As oxygen travels through your lungs and into your bloodstream, it is transported to your muscles, internal organs, and the necessary parts of the body.
+Patients with COPD may experience some damage to their lungs, making it difficult for oxygen to work its way into the bloodstream.
+The consequences can be severe when the body does not get the oxygen it requires.
 COPD is linked to another condition—hypoxia.
-This occurs when your blood doesn’t get enough oxygen and overworks your heart.
-COPD is also linked with hypercapnia—when you retain too much carbon dioxide in your system.
+Hypoxia occurs when your blood doesn’t get enough oxygen and overworks your heart.
+COPD can also result in hypercapnia—when you retain too much carbon dioxide in your system.

-The headaches caused by COPD are a result of a lack of oxygen to the brain and too much carbon dioxide in your system.
-COPD headaches are most common in the morning because after sleeping you may have built-up carbon dioxide.
+These types of headaches may result from a lack of oxygen to the brain and too much carbon dioxide in your system.
+These secondary headaches are most common in the morning because you may have built-up carbon dioxide after sleeping.

-COPD headaches can be treated in a few ways.
-Since COPD headaches are usually caused by a lack of oxygen, the first step is to increase your oxygen intake with oxygen therapy.
+You can treat these headaches in a few ways.
+Since a lack of oxygen usually causes these headaches, the first step is to increase your oxygen intake with oxygen therapy.
 Oxygen therapy uses a machine to compress oxygen and deliver it to the user through a nasal tube or face mask.
-Using a stationary or portable oxygen machine can help you get the oxygen you need to both treat your COPD and your COPD headaches.
+Using a stationary or portable oxygen machine can help you get the oxygen you need to treat your COPD and headaches.
 Increasing your lung function will decrease your secondary headaches.
-With the adequate amount of oxygen, your headaches will significantly decrease.
+With an adequate amount of oxygen, your headaches will significantly reduce.

 Even if you have the proper amount of oxygen, you may still have headaches.
-For example, if you have trouble sleeping at night, maybe your breathing troubles are interrupting your night’s rest, you will likely experience headaches.
-Headaches are very common for anyone who is sleep-deprived.
+For example, if you have trouble sleeping at night or your breathing troubles interrupt your night’s rest, you will likely experience headaches.
+Headaches are widespread for anyone who is sleep-deprived.